Careers360 Logo

 Yes, amniocentesis for sex determination should be banned because:

-• The procedure was being used to detect the sex of the foetus resulting in female foeticide.
+• The procedure was being used to detect the sex of the foetus, resulting in female foeticide.

 • The ban reduces gender-based abortions and supports gender equality.

-Q9.
+Question 9.
 Suggest some methods to assist infertile couples to have children.

 Answer: